pmourao/client_dublin_buses/README.md

 The Proof of Concept of a user interface client built using React.
 The aim of this PoC is create an interactive map that fetches data form the Restful API based on filters.

-## Getting started

-Before you can run this application, you will need to install `Node.js` on your machine.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project description
-This project consist in 3 pages configured under _react-router-dom_ [Home,About,Swagger] On the Home page there's a pane on the left with filters, a Map fulfilling the entire available area, built using MapBox react component.
+This project consist in 3 pages [Home,About,Swagger] On the Home as the main page there's a pane on the left with filters, a Map fulfilling the entire available area, built using MapBox react component.

 ### Why Mapbox?
 Mapbox is a powerful, versatile tool for creating interactive maps and visualizing geographic data.
 Tons of reputable companies employ it for a variety of use cases (The New York Times, Strava, and Weather Channel, to name a few).